wolfdud3/pizza-calculator/README.md

 # pizza-calculator
-Calculate the Price per qcm of your Pizza.
+Calculate the price per square centimeter of your Pizza.
 Use this knowledge wisely to save money.
 <br>
 Simply run it and enter all the things that are asked for.